ortupik/journal/SystemDesign.md

 - **Monitoring and Alerting:** Implement robust monitoring and alerting systems to track key metrics (CPU usage, memory usage, database performance, error rates) and proactively identify and address potential issues.

 ## 8. Potential Bottlenecks and How to Address Them
+- **AI Processing locally :** Users with older or less powerful devices might experience less accurate AI processing using the current **Phi 2.5B** model that I used.
+I also used an **11th Gen Intel Core i7 CPU** without GPU for development and testing, which provided a less than satsifactory perfomance.
+    - **Solution:** Recommend upgrading to a device with an **Nvidia GPU** featuring **CUDA Cores** and exploring more powerful models like **llama 4B** or **phi 6.1B** for improved accuracy.
+If performance is still a concern, consider using bigger paid cloud-based AI integration.
 - **Database Read/Write Performance:** With a large number of users and entries, the PostgreSQL database could become a bottleneck.
     - **Solution:** Implement indexing, partitioning, read replicas, and potentially sharding as described in the scaling section.
 Optimize database queries.
 - **Backend API Processing:** Handling a large volume of API requests could strain the backend servers.
     - **Solution:** Horizontal scaling of the backend API behind a load balancer.
 Optimize API endpoints and code for performance.
 Implement caching.
-- **AI Processing on User Devices:** While Ollama distributes the AI load, users with older or less powerful devices might experience slower processing times.

     - **Solution:** Clearly communicate system requirements.
 Offer the optional cloud-based AI integration for users who need more power or prefer not to run AI locally.
 - **Network Latency:** Users geographically distant from the backend servers might experience higher latency.
     - **Solution:** Utilize a CDN to serve static assets closer to users.
 Deploy backend API instances in multiple geographic regions if necessary.
 - **Cache Invalidation:** Incorrect cache invalidation can lead to stale data.
     - **Solution:** Implement effective cache invalidation strategies based on data changes.
+- **TODO Cloudflare Bot Detection:** Implement Cloudflare's Bot Detection to protect against malicious traffic.

 ## 9. Components That Might Need Redesign at Scale